mkon/openapi_contracts/README.md

 The `match_openapi_doc($doc)` method allows passing options as a 2nd argument.
 This allows overriding the default request.path lookup in case this does not find the correct response definition in your schema.
-This is especially important with dynamic paths.
+This can be usefull when there is dynamic parameters in the path and the matcher fails to resolve the request path to an endpoint in the openapi specification.

 Example: